alanmburr/pacman/README.md

 # Pacman for Ubuntu
 Download or clone this repository and extract.
-In a Terminal, execute "pacman-install.pl".
+In a Terminal, type "sh install.sh".
-Pacman was inherited from Arch Linux
+### The name "Pacman" was inherited from Arch Linux.